Extending the Kingdom of God Among Urban Secularists and Beyond

 DEEPER WATERS OF DEVELOPMENTAL PSYCHOLOGY

 Unfortunately, the very simplicity that makes Peck’s paradigm so easy to communicate and apply to church-planting strategies also makes it extremely shallow.
-While Peck admits his debt to the work of other developmental psychologists[26] he consciously “refines” more complex schemes of spiritual growth into four stages based mostly upon his own personal spiritual journey and adult counseling practice.[27]
-And therein lies the rub.
-Some of the elements that Peck leaves out of his developmental psychology are nearly as important as his stage-theory itself.
+While Peck admits his debt to the work of other developmental psychologists[26], he consciously “refines” more complex schemes of spiritual growth into four stages based mostly upon his own personal spiritual journey and adult counseling practice.[27]
+And there lies the rub.
+Some elements Peck leaves out of his developmental psychology are nearly as important as his stage-theory itself.
 Allow me to briefly survey three gaps in Peck’s thinking, and suggest three ways that a deeper commitment to understanding and applying developmental/educational psychology to church practice might lead to a deeper blue ocean.

 Peck’s Toxic View of Stage 1 Childhood Faith and Children’s Ministry

-First, a deep Blue Ocean stage-theory must develop a more robust understanding of children’s faith development than Peck’s scheme offers.
+First, it seems to me that a deep blue ocean stage-theory would require a more robust understanding of children’s faith development than Peck’s scheme offers.
 By limiting his stage-theory to his personal and professional experience with adults, Peck unintentionally skews his Stage 1 toward its most toxic form.
 While there is clearly something defective in the maturity level of any adult still trapped in Stage 1; a child in Stage 1 is simply being a child.
 Age-appropriate Stage 1 children are clearly not “absent of spirituality” as Peck asserts.[28]
-So despite its value for guiding church planting among skeptical adults, Peck’s theory is often confusing for parents (and others ministering to children) seeking to build the faith of the next generation.[29]
+So despite its value for guiding church planting among skeptical adults, Peck’s theory is often confusing for parents (and those ministering to children) seeking to build the faith of the next generation.[29]

 Peck’s Missing Stage 2 “Constructive Social Hedonism” and Evangelizing Youth

 No one enters Skeptic/individual faith directly from Chaotic/antisocial faith.
 We need a stop in Formal/Institutional rule-based faith to get there, and the only way to make that stop is through the exploratory transitional phase of “Constructive Social Hedonism.”
 By skipping this stage, Peck omits the need to “evangelize” young adults (not out of) but into Formal/Institutional Rules-based faith.[33]
-Attempts to create “Blue Ocean” faith in adolescents (and delayed adolescents into their 30’s) without first guiding them through some sort of very “Red” looking catechism can and will create significant misunderstanding among parents, children, and young adults themselves.[34]
+Attempts to create “Blue Ocean” faith in adolescents (and delayed adolescents in their 20’s and 30’s) without first guiding them through some sort of “Stage 2” catechism can and will create significant misunderstanding among parents, children, and young adults themselves.[34]

 Kohlberg’s “Regressive Hedonism” and Adult Lifespan Development

-Third, a deeper Blue Ocean stage theory must develop a more robust understanding of “Regressive Hedonism” and age-appropriate Mystical/Communal Post-conventional faith.
+Third, a deeper Blue Ocean stage theory would develop a more robust understanding of “Regressive Hedonism” and age-appropriate Mystical/Communal Post-conventional faith.
 Peck’s truncated scheme misses an important parallel between the exploration done in early adolescence and the exploration done in later adolescence.[35]
-This is seen more clearly in Lawrence Kohlberg’s stage-theory of moral development.
-Kohlberg uses a scheme of three primary phases—pre-conventional, conventional, post-conventional—but also emphasizes the important transitions between the major stages.
+Lawrence Kohlberg’s stage-theory of moral development highlights this omission.
+Kohlberg uses a scheme of three primary phases—pre-conventional, conventional, and post-conventional—but also emphasizes the important transitions between the major stages.
 This scheme enables Kohlberg to note the parallels in the transitional phase between pre-conventional and conventional faith, Stage 2 “Constructive Hedonism,” and the Skeptic/individual transitional phase between conventional faith and post-conventional faith.
-He calls this 4/2 phase “Regressive Hedonism,” because many if not most young adults who are rebelling against Formal/institutional faith are normally more motivated by hedonism and freedom from rules than by an actual pursuit of mystical post-conventional faith.
+He calls this phase 4.2 or “Regressive Hedonism,” because many if not most young adults who are rebelling against Formal/institutional faith are normally more motivated by hedonism and freedom from rules than by an actual pursuit of Mystical post-conventional faith.

 DEEPER WATERS OF SPIRITUAL FORMATION